lizmat/articles/towards-more-coverage-1.md

 ok 1 - Coverage 55.10% >= 55%
 ok 2 - Uncovered 22 <= 22 lines
 ```
 Alternately, you can add `todo` statements to mark the failing test as one that will need fixing.
-This is possible because the `Test::Coverage` module also exports all of `Test`'s subroutines as well, so you don't need to do an addition `use Test` for that.
+This is possible because the `Test::Coverage` module also exports all of `Test`'s subroutines as well, so you don't need to do an additional `use Test` for that.
 ```raku
 use Test::Coverage;